The equivariant covering homotopy property: Introduction

 Generalised equivariant bundles were first introduced by Lashof and May in \cite{LM86} to encompass examples of equivariant maps which morally should be bundles, but did not fit into the previously existing frameworks of \cite{L82}, \cite{D69} or \cite{N78}.
 The canonical example is the quotient of a compact Lie group by a closed normal subgroup, $q: \Gamma \to \Gamma / \Pi$, which should be a principal bundle, but other examples are given in \cite[Examples 1 and 2]{LM86}.
 It was noted on \cite[pg.175]{LMS86} that working with generalised equivariant bundles is often notationally simpler than working with the less general definitions, and our work here is certainly consistent with that observation.
 However, as will exhibit with a new inductive proof of the ECHP, \cite[Corollary 8]{LM86}, working with generalised equivariant bundles has a number of advantages which extend beyond notational simplicity.

 The present paper has two objectives.
 The primary objective, which is the main original contribution, is the aforementioned new proof of the ECHP.
-In particular, we show that the more general context of generalised equivariant bundles allows for a simple inductive proof of the ECHP which illuminates the underlying mathematics.
+In particular, we show that the more general context of generalised equivariant bundles allows for a simple proof of the ECHP, which makes use of induction on the dimension / no. of connected components of compact Lie groups at a key step and illuminates the underlying mathematics.
 Our proof does not depend on Bierstone's condition (\cite[pg.258]{L82}, \cite[pg.
-620]{B73}), as is the usual route, which is a property specific to the less general $G$-$A$ (or $(A; A \times G)$) bundles of \cite{L82}.
+620]{B73}), as is the usual route, which is a property specific to the less general $G$-$A$ (or $(A; A \times G)$) bundles of \cite{L82} (see also Remark \ref{echp66}).
 Another bonus of the proof is that we do not require any additional local patching result specific to bundles, such as in \cite[Ch.
 4.9]{H93}, instead making use of the local patching property of Hurewicz fibrations (Lemma \ref{echp9} below) which will already be familiar to most homotopy theorists.
+Note, however, that a local to global gluing result of some variety is still necessary for the proof of the ECHP, and the proof of Lemma \ref{echp9} is just as technical as the proof in \cite[Ch.
+4.9]{H93}.
 We also note that the conclusion of the classical proof of the ECHP is particularly complex and confusing, involving the identification of $G \to G/H$ as an $(H \times H; H \times H \times H)$-bundle with fibre $H$ and the paracompactness of the path space $P(G/H)$, see \cite[pg.
 266]{L82}.

-The second objective is to give a self-contained introduction to the theory of generalised equivariant bundles, which will convince the reader of the simplicity of the ideas.
+The second objective is to give a self-contained introduction to the theory of generalised equivariant bundles, which we hope will convince the reader of the simplicity of the ideas.
 Therefore, we give clear definitions of all the concepts we use in our proof of the ECHP, with the aim of making this introduction accessible to as wide an audience as possible.
 The interested reader can then learn about the relationship between universal principal bundles and equivariant Eilenberg-MacLane spaces from \cite[V.4, VII.2]{M96}, and the fixed point structure of principal bundles from \cite[Theorem 12]{LM86}.
-We work with a continuous extension of compact Lie groups: